aproposorg/approx/README.md

 [![Actions Status](https://github.com/aproposorg/approx/actions/workflows/ci.yml/badge.svg)](https://github.com/aproposorg/approx/actions)

 This repository contains a collection of approximate arithmetic units for use in various digital designs.
 The units are written in [Chisel](https://github.com/chipsalliance/chisel3) with tests written for the exact units using [ChiselTest](https://github.com/ucb-bar/chiseltest).
-Currently only a selection of adders and multipliers are included, but we plan to extend this with sequential units for, e.g., division later.
+Currently only a selection of adders and multipliers and a simple sequential division unit are included - more designs to come!

 When you use this library in a research project, please cite it as: